-Oya Shobo 1-1 Kanda-Jinbocho.
-Map 3 B5.
-Tel (03) 3291-0062.
-Sun.
 Takumi 8-4-2 Ginza.
-Map 5 B3.

 Tel (03) 3571-2017.
 Sun & public hols.

+Voshitoku

-Yoshitoku 1-9-14 Asakusabashi.
+1-9-14 Asakusabashi.

 Map 4 D4.

-Tel (03) 3863-4419.
-ENTERTAINMENT IN TOKYO Tokyo is one of the liveliest places on the planet.
-Contrary to the popular image, the Japanese are not simply a nation of workaholics - they play hard, too.
+ENTERTAINMENT IN TOKYO okyo is one of the liveliest places on the planet.
+Contrary to the popular image. the Japanese are not simply a nation of workaholics - they play hard, too.
 The young in particular are demanding more "lifestyle" time.
-Traditionally Japanese gather with like-minded friends at small establishments catering to their interests; as a result, thousands of entertainment venues fill INFORMATION SOURCES Local guide Metropolis is a free weekly magazine (and website), published every Friday, with plenty of information on entertainment in Tokyo.
+Traditionally Japanese gather with like-minded friends at small establishments catering to their interests: as a result. thousands of entertainment venues fill

+National Theater poster the city.
+There's a mind-boggling range of live music from jazz and blues to pop and techno and the classical music scene is also very active.
+Tokyo is the best place to see traditional drama and is well served by touring local and international theater groups.
+Sports fans can head for packed baseball and soccer games, or sample traditional martial arts including sumo the national sport INFORMATION SOURCES Local guide Metropolis is a free weekly magazine (and website), published every Friday, with plenty of information on entertainment in Tokyo.
 The monthly magazine Tokyo Journal also has features, listings, restaurant reviews, and relevant maps.
-Saturday's Japan Times and Thursday's Daily Yomiuri also have good listings.
+Saturday's Iaban Times and Thursday's Daily Yomiuri also have good listings.
 All are available in stores selling English-language books. including Kinokuniya, Tower Records and Maruzen Information on current events in and around Tokyo can be accessed by visiting the Japan National Tourist Organization (JNTO) website.
 Online magazines TokyoQ, Outdoor Japan, and Japan Visitor (a calendar of traditional festivals in and around the city) are other good sources of information.
 BOOKING TICKETS Tickets can go very quickly, so make decisions fast, be prepared for some disappointments, and have an alternative plan.
 For popular Japanese entertainment (such as Kabuki, Noh, sumo, or baseball) try to book ahead via a travel agent.
-In Tokyo two of the main ticket agencies are Ticket PIA and CN Playguide.
+In Tokyo two of the main ticket agencies are Ticket PIA and CN Playquide.
 They can be hard to reach by phone, so it's often easier to book in person; a convenient office is Ticket PIA at Ginza's Sony Building (see p66).
 Many department stores also have their own ticket offices.
-Alternatively, book direct by phoning the venue; you pay when you pick up the tickets.
+Alternatively, book direct by phoning the venue: you pay when you pick up the tickets.
 Most agencies speak only Japanese, so try to have a Japanese-speaker help you.
 You can also book online through the weekly listings magazine Metropolis.
-National Theater poster